 - 1 cup white chocolate chips optional (190 grams)

 - Preheat the oven to 350°F (177°C).
 Line a 9x13-inch baking pan with parchment paper or aluminum foil, leaving some overhang for easy removal, and set aside.

 - In a large mixing bowl, whisk together the melted butter, brown sugar, and granulated sugar until well combined.
 Whisk in the eggs and vanilla extract until fully combined.

-- Bake at 350°F (177°C) for 28-32 minutes or until the top is set and lightly browned.
+- Bake for 28 to 32 minutes or until the top is set and lightly browned.
 Remove from the oven and transfer the pan to a wire rack to cool completely before slicing into bars.

 When I make blondies they seem to rise like a sponge.
 I follow the recipe exact why does this happen ?

 They seem to be light rather then flat and chewy.

 Are you over mixing your eggs?
 If you’re mixing them too much, that can incorporate too much air and cause them to rise more.

 Tried these today.
 I swapped one if the teaspoons of vanilla with a teaspoon of caramel extract.
 I added butterscotch chipits.
 Perfect texture.
 Love the flavour.
 Definitely a recipe keeper.
 Thank you ❤️

 This recipe is perfect!
 The extra tips are appreciated.
 Very moist.